Cenedese Swan or Heron

 This bird has the body of a swan and the head of a heron, so I am not sure which bird it is supposed to be.
 It is about 4" tall and 2.75" long.
 One of the labels used for Cenedese glass is on place on the side.
 This design is also made with a scavo finish.

 These swans are all by Cenedese.
 Notice the single groove wing impression in the swans on the top row that Cenedese often uses for their swans.
-The swans are 5"-7" tall (12.5-17.5 cm) Photo of the pink scavo swan is courtesy of Dave Bending.
-Photo of the green and amber swan is courtesy of Dan Farrell.
-Photo of the brown scavo swan is courtesy of Ralph and Sue Jones.
-Photo of the three swans on the bottom row is courtesy of Peter Coluccio.
+The swans are 5"-7" tall (12.5-17.5 cm) In the order presented, photos are courtesy of Dave Bending, Dan Farrell, Ralph and Sue Jones, Peter Coluccio and Terry Gourley.

 These ducks stand about 5" (13 cm) tall.
 Glass with the small sommerso inclusion are often called "bloodspot" or "heart" pieces.
 The ducks have Cenedese labels.
 Photo of the duck on the left is courtesy of J. Keir.
 Photo of the duck on the right is courtesy of Thomas Wilson.